jufi2112/BelegPrograms/README.md

 Languages utilized are `Python` (3.6) and `C++`.
 This documentation lists all important programs as well as their usage and requirements / dependencies.

 ## Learning/Model_VGG_Style.py
 _**Description:**_ This python script contains the network architecture of the trained model.
+Input images are loaded with a custom data generator.
+Trains the model and creates a plot for the learning rate schedule.
+It also saves the training history as `pickle` file and the final model as `.h5` file.

-To train _**Requirements:**_
+_**Requirements:**_

 | Package    | Link   |